 You may accommodate a guest in your own room at no charge.
 If you do so, you must be responsible for the guest’s sleeping arrangements.
 If you require bedding this can be provided at a charge of £5.00 for each occasion and should be obtained from the Housekeeper.
 Bookings should be done through the Bursary Office.
 Alternatively a College guestroom, if available, may be booked for guests at the current rate.
 Whichever arrangement you adopt, guests and length of stay should be registered with the Bursary staff before arrival.
 For security and fire safety purposes, the College needs to have a record of everyone who is staying in College.

-You may only accommodate one guest in your room at any time and guests are not permitted to stay more than three consecutive nights in any one term.
-No one guest may stay for more than 10 nights in any one term.
+You may only accommodate one guest in your room at any time.
+Each student has a ‘guest allowance’ of seven nights in any one term, which you may divide between one or more guests as you wish.
 It is not permitted for guests to stay during Freshers’ Week (0th Week of Michaelmas Term).
 You may not accommodate a guest in your room if you are absent from College.
 Guests should not be left to cook for themselves in the house kitchens, and while in the main building and in the dining room they must be accompanied by a member of College; they may only take meals for which they have been signed-in.
 You are responsible for familiarising your guests with the College’s instructions on fire safety and security.

 l.
 Quiet Room